 An aspect of the game you might hear about early on is Taboos.
 These were recently added to the game as part of the Frequently Asked Questions (FAQ).
 This is a document that covers rules changes, card clarifications and errata.
 As a game like an LCG evolves it is often necessary for the designers to make rulings on various card interactions and it is in the FAQ that you will find this.

-Taboos were a recent addition to the game to address some of the cards that are regarded as too powerful.
+Taboos were an addition to the game to address some of the cards that are regarded as too powerful.
 This changes the experience cost of some cards, making them more expensive to buy (chained), or changing the way certain cards work (mutated), as their abilities made them a card that was automatically included in certain decks.
 Since Arkham Horror: The Card Game is a cooperative game there is nothing forcing you to use these rules.
 If you are playing with a group of different experience levels you may want to talk about whether you are going to be obeying the Taboos or not.
 Our group has found that as an individuals experience grows with the game, that the Taboos are welcomed as a new way to look at the game and build certain decks types.

 I could spend a long time going into rules nuances, but I don’t think that has a place in this guide.
 For a bit more info on deckbuilding you can check out these guides from Drawn to the Flame for more info.